-Outcome Responsive and Reliable Adjudication
+Outcome Responsive and Reliable Adjudication Registry Administrator will contact the staff member required to input missing data or make corrections on CMS.
 Errors and corrections that affect prior period reporting are communicated to Registrar/COO via email.
 File reviewed by Registrar on monthly basis and signed off as proof of review.

-Quarterly Registry Administrator completes the performance information report using QlikView reports as the basis for

-data collection.

-The processes explained above are followed annually thus providing further opportunity to review monthly information

-and quarterly reports.

-Performance Information reports are reviewed and verified by Registrar and COO and signed off by Registrar as proof of
+Quarterly Registry Administrator completes the performance information report using QlikView reports as the basis for data collection.
+The processes explained above are followed annually thus providing further opportunity to review monthly information and quarterly reports.
+Performance Information reports are reviewed and verified by Registrar and COO and signed off by Registrar as proof of review.

-review.

 Assumptions > The Tribunal has the financial resources and the capacity to perform its adjudicative function.

-There will be no substantial changes to the Tribunal's mandate or the Competition Act that will impact on stipulated

-timeframes and targets.
+There will be no substantial changes to the Tribunal's mandate or the Competition Act that will impact on stipulated timeframes and targets.
 That the Tribunal maintains systems, processes and procedures that facilitate the target being achieved.

-The Tribunal has aligned to the dtic 's joint/integrated outputs relating to delivery/capable State, industrialisation and

-transformation in consideration of complaints, where applicable.

-Disaggregation of N/A

-Beneficiaries (where

-applicable)

-Spatial Transformation N/A

-(where applicable)

-Calculation Type Percentage

-Reporting Cycle Quarterly and annually

-Desired performance The aim of the Tribunal is to meet the target that has been set.

-Indicator Responsibility Data collection, filing/archiving collected data - Registry Administrator
+The Tribunal has aligned to the dtic 's joint/integrated outputs relating to delivery/capable State, industrialisation and transformation in consideration of complaints, where applicable.
+Disaggregation of N/A Beneficiaries (where applicable) Spatial Transformation N/A (where applicable) Calculation Type Percentage Reporting Cycle Quarterly and annually Desired performance The aim of the Tribunal is to meet the target that has been set.
+Indicator Responsibility > Data collection, filing/archiving collected data - Registry Administrator

+Outcome Responsive and Reliable Adjudication

 Data extraction - Registry Administrator

-Outcome Responsive and Reliable Adjudication

-Verification of accuracy and completeness of extracted and captured information - First level - Registry Administrator, Second level - Registrar (monthly/quarterly and annually), Third level - COO (only quarterly and annually)
+Verification of accuracy and completeness of extracted and captured information - First level - Registry Administrator,

+Second level - Registrar (monthly/quarterly and annually), Third level - COO (only quarterly and annually)

 Baseline 2020/21 2021/22 2022/23 2023/24

 Estimated performance No reasons issued/0%/67% 75%/65%/65% 0% 75%

 Annual Targets 2024/25 2024/25 2025/26

 65% 65% 65%

 Outcome Responsive and Reliable Adjudication 6.
-Indicator Title Percentage of orders in procedural matters 14 issued to parties within 45 business days following conclusion of the hearing.
+Indicator Title Percentage of orders in procedural matter ^{14 2} orders issued to parties within 45 business days following conclusion of the hearing.
 Definition This performance indicator measures the efficiency of the Tribunal in issuing of orders for procedural matters within the stipulated timeframes.
 Source of data Orders in procedural matters issued to parties.
 CMS reports.
-QlikView reports (reporting tool placed on top of CMS) that reflect turnaround times.
-Hearings calendar.
+QlikView reports (reporting tool placed on top of CMS) that reflect turnaround times. ➤ Hearings calendar.
 Transcriptions.
-Method of Calculation / The method of calculation used is a percentage and it is calculated as follows: Assessment Percentage of procedural matters orders issued to parties within 45 days of the last hearing date = (a/b) x 100, Were a = total number of orders for procedural matters issued within 45 business days following conclusion of the hearing. b = total number of orders for procedural matters issued.
+Method of Calculation / The method of calculation used is a percentage and it is calculated as follows: Assessment Percentage of procedural matters orders issued to parties within 45 days of the last hearing date = (a/b) x 100, Were a = total number of orders for procedural matters issued within 45 business days following conclusion of the hearing.